What school will my kindergartener attend?

-Breakfast and lunch are offered to kindergarten children in the same way they are offered to children in first through sixth grades.
+Breakfast and lunch are offered to kindergarten children in the same way they are offered to children in first through fifth grades.
 If you qualify, please fill out the application for free or reduced-price meals that will be sent home the first day of school or find one here.

 Does your child have a life-threatening allergy?
 Watch this video to learn what you need to do when registering your child, what a 504 review is, what happens in an emergency, and more.

 Is child care available before or after school?

 The Express program offers before- and after-school care to students in kindergarten through grade 5 at many SPS schools.
 Call 354.7312 for more information or visit Express online.

 Will my child be able to ride the bus to and from school?

 Children who live more than one mile from school can ride the bus along with other neighborhood children, kindergarten through 5th grade, before and after the school day.
 The school district does not provide mid-day transportation except on scheduled early release days.

 How can I help prepare my student for full-day kindergarten?